turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 We have covered the content in the introduction and related work, and finally we come to the heart of the paper - the description of our idea.
 Simon's advice here is simple yet powerful: **don't recapitulate your entire journey for your readers**.

 When we begin our research, the path forward may be unclear, and we may encounter many obstacles along the way.
 If you are anything like me, you might be tempted to subject your readers to a similar experience.
 We _could_ take our readers by the hand and lead them through the twists and turns of the research maze so that they might appreciate how clever we are to have emerged on the other side.
 But this is orthogonal to our true purpose, which is to communicate our idea.
 The journey may be interesting, but we should only include those aspects that are directly relevant to the end result.
-Save the gory details for a blog post.
+Save the gory details for a blog post or another alternative medium.

 This highlights an even more fundamental principle that might not occur to novice researchers (and may be forgotten by those with more experience): **scientific research is not about you**.
 It is about innovating, advancing the state-of-the-art, and moving this entire human experiment forward (if only by an inch).
-Don't get me wrong, I want to see my name on the authors line as much as the next guy (especially in that hallowed first position), and this can be a powerful motivator when working through some of the more difficult parts of the research process.
-But we must not allow this motivation to bleed through into the content of the paper itself.
-In doing so, we keep the focus where it belongs.
+Don't get me wrong, I want to see my name on the authors line as much as the next guy (especially in that hallowed first position).
+This can be a powerful motivator when working through some of the more difficult parts of the research process, but we must not allow this motivation to bleed through into the content of the paper itself.
+In doing so, we keep the focus where it belongs: the communication of our idea to the broader research community.

 ### 7. Listen to Your Readers

 In his final recommendation, Simon addresses what is perhaps the most difficult part of the writing process: requesting and responding to feedback.

-The most important consideration to bear in mind during this process is to **use reviewers deliberately**.
+The most important consideration to bear in mind here is to **use reviewers deliberately**.
 There are (at least) two actions we can take to ensure that we accomplish this:
 - Enlist the help of reviewers sparingly.
 Once someone has read our paper once, they will never read it the same way again.
-This might lead them to skip over updated content or infer cohesion where it doesn't actually exist.
-We must be judicious in deciding _when_ in the writing and revision process we should solicit reviews.
+They might skip over updated content or infer cohesion where it doesn't actually exist.
+However it manifests, the most productive reviews typically come from fresh eyes.
+We must therefore be judicious in deciding _when_ in the writing and revision process we should solicit reviews.
 - Explain carefully to your readers what it is you want from their review.
 For instance, while spelling and grammar are important to get right, these are jobs for a word processor.
 From our human reviewers we typically want higher-level feedback, such as the precise points in the paper where their understanding falters.
 If we make the desire for reviews of this nature explicit, we can address these issues through subsequent conversations with our readers.
 Eliciting this type of feedback from a computer remains difficult (for now).

 Finally, Simon encourages us to **treat every review like gold dust**.
 We must be truly grateful for the feedback we receive, regardless of its tenor.
-Whether they loved our work or hated it, our reviewer has given us the gift of their time - the one truly non-renewable resource humans possess.
-Furthermore, even if the reviewers words are scathing, there is still likely something in them that we can use to make our work better.
+Whether they loved our work or hated it, our reviewer has given us the gift of their time - the one truly non-renewable resource we have to give.
+Furthermore, even if the reviewer's words are scathing, there is still likely at least one thing in them that we can use to make our work better.

 I struggle mightily with this final suggestion.
-While I understand _intellectually_ that a less-than-positive review is (at least typically) not a personal attack, I can't help feeling embarrassed and angered when I receive such feedback.
-Perhaps this is a reflex that will relax with more iterations, time will tell.
+While I understand _intellectually_ that a less-than-positive review is (at least typically) not a personal attack, I can't help feeling embarrassed and defensive when I receive such feedback.
+I hope this is a reflex that will relax as I become accustomed to the experience.

 ### Conclusion

 There you have it, seven actionable recommendations for writing better research papers.
-I hope you learned as much reading this post as I did while writing it!
+I hope you learned as much reading this post as I did writing it.

+Thank you to Professor Simon Peyton Jones for sharing your suggestions and making them publicly available, I know at least one novice researcher who is benefiting greatly from them.

 ### References